 IWF UK is one of the largest and longest established forums of the global IWF organisation.
-Founded in 1989, it is a unique network of women of achievement across all areas of endeavour, from science and technology to the arts, business, charities, education, government, healthcare and media.
+Founded in 1989, it is a unique network of women of achievement across all areas, from science and technology to the arts, business, charities, education, government, healthcare and media.
 Membership is by invitation.

 The roll call of members past and present includes many women who have been honoured for their pioneering work.
-Veteran journalist Katharine Whitehorn CBE was a founder member, along with Baroness Denton, celebrated rally driver and the first woman Minister for Northern Ireland and Barbara Hosking CBE, speechwriter to Prime Minister Harold Wilson, while our first Chairs have included Dame Barbara Mills, the first female Director of Public Prosecutions.
+Baroness Denton, celebrated rally driver and the first woman Minister for Northern Ireland, was a co-founder and our first Chair.
+Renowned journalist Katharine Whitehorn CBE was another co-founder, as was Barbara Hosking CBE, speechwriter to Prime Minister Harold Wilson, whom we are delighted to have as a member still today.

 Among our current members are:

-IWF UK members have access to the members of all forums within the IWF global network, which represents more than 7,000 dynamic women leaders in 33 countries.
-In addition, we look to promote the international agenda and benefits of the broader membership of IWF through participation in the IWF programme, including two major global conferences each year, one in North America and one elsewhere in the world.
+IWF UK members have access to the members of all forums within the IWF global network, which comprises more than 7,000 dynamic women leaders in 33 countries.
+We promote the international agenda and benefits of the broader membership of IWF through participation in the IWF programme, including two major global conferences each year, one in North America and one elsewhere in the world.